nasadov/carbon-aware-orchestrator/README.md

 Currently, the following algorithms have been implemented:
 * Silly algorithm
+* TradeoffBoard algorithm
-* Tradeoffboard algorithm
+* CostMinimization algorithm (not yet released)

 ### Silly algorithm

-This is jsut for test.
+This is just for test.
 Silly algorithm assigns scores to the nodes based on the alphabetical order of their names.
 We have two implementation: `server-go` and `server-python`.

 The client (`.pkg/silly/client-go`) sends the following cluster status:
 * Infrastructure